 - Contact hours

-- This unit will run online with pre-reading from 27th April.
-Interactive classes will be held in the final week of May (25-29).
-Refer to the LMS page for further informaiton,
+- This unit will run online with pre-reading from 1 August.
+Interactive classes will be held 5-9 September.
+Attendance at these sessions is mandatory.
+Refer to the LMS page for further information,

 A reader designed for the unit will be available through the Learning Management System.
 In addition,